The number of U.S. children in foster care has been on the rise since 2012, and most experts agree that the upward trend will continue.

-The Chronicle of Social Change recently completed a state-by-state research to determine whether this increase in foster youth has been met with a proportional increase in foster homes.
+The Chronicle of Social Change recently completed a state-by-state research project to determine whether this increase in foster youth has been met with a proportional increase in foster homes.

 The simple answer, for at least half of the states in this country, is no. Our report, “The Foster Care Housing Crisis” shows that at least half the states have seen their foster care capacity decrease since 2012.

 Meanwhile, the number of children in foster care care has likely risen since 2015, the last year for which federal data is available.
 Based on 2017 figures provided to The Chronicle by many state agencies, we project the number has risen to about 443,000, a 3 percent increase from the federal 2015 data and an 11 percent increase from the 2012 data.

 The Chronicle was able to collect enough information to make a comparison in 34 states and Washington, D.C.
 We used data obtained directly from state agencies to compare the number of non-relative beds or homes in 2012 to those available this year.

 Of the 34 states, 14 states and D.C. saw a decline in the number of licensed non-relative beds or homes.
 Ten of those states saw an increase in the foster care population during this same time frame.

 There were 20 states that saw a numerical increase in non-relative beds or homes available.
 But 11 of those also saw an increase in foster youth far greater than the increase in beds and homes.